lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

 A classic use for tables is showing the basic characteristics of a cohort dataset, as there are diverse data types and summary statistics that need to be shown.
-Including a basic participant characteristics table is part of the STROBE requirements.
+Including a basic participant characteristics table is part of the STROBE best practices.
 This table can be quite informative for others when they interpret your analysis results.

 Using the `carpenter` package, create a table showing summary statistics for each data collection visit.